Cancer type

 What types of tests should I expect to undergo?

 Small intestine cancer can be challenging to find, especially because there’s several types of cancer within the one organ.
-These tests may be utilized to find and confirm cancer:
+Diagnosis delay is a significant problem for small intestine cancer.
+Small-bowel-specific imaging if symptoms persist without explanation.

 • Blood tests